alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

             the solution
                 use unit test with mocks
         problem
+            fear of update the dependencies
-            Softwares without unit tests
+                without test, the dev will discover the change of a behavior of a lib in production Softwares without unit tests
             time to test is big
-            difficult to create a testing culture in a team fear of update the dependencies
+            difficult to create a testing culture in a team want
-        want
             Softwares stables
             deliver stable features